Are you visiting bsria.com from outside your region? Visit your regional site for more relevant services and pricing.

 BSRIA has collated past journal abstracts to review our journey from the Referendum in 2017 to where we are now.
 We have also compiled a collection of links to publicly available guidance and advice from Government and industry sources to help your organisation ‘prepare’ for Brexit.
 The document is available for download here.

 Following the end of the Brexit transition/implementation period at 11pm on 31 December 2020 (IP completion day), the UK Government has been reissuing a number of Brexit webpages and guidance documents, collating existing stakeholder and sectoral guidance on legal and practical changes taking effect from 1 January 2021.

-Some of the key updated web pages since April 2022, are as follows:
+Some of the key updated web pages up to October 2022, are as follows:

 UK Government, 17th September 2021Click to view>>